mathilda-pham/42-libft/README.md

-*This project has been created as part of the 42 curriculum by <ngpham>.*
+*This project has been created as part of the 42 curriculum by ngpham.*

 # libft